Operational Notice · Effective May 31, 2026

 The Finding:

-“The properties of space cannot be deduced from concepts of magnitude, but the properties that distinguish space from other conceivable triply extended magnitudes can only be derived from experience.” — Riemann, “On the Hypotheses Which Lie at the Foundations of Geometry” (1854)
+“The properties of space cannot be deduced from concepts of magnitude.
+The properties that distinguish space from other conceivable triply extended magnitudes can only be derived from experience.” — Riemann, “On the Hypotheses Which Lie at the Foundations of Geometry” (1854)

 The Geometric Proof: